History, tourist information, and nearby accommodation

 The Dutch Raid

-Upnor was captured by Royalist forces during the English Civil War, but its first real taste of action came in 1667, when a fleet of Dutch warships under Admiral de Ruyter sailed up the Medway.
+Upnor was captured by Royalist forces during the English Civil War, but its first real taste of action came in 1667 when a fleet of Dutch warships under Admiral de Ruyter sailed up the Medway.
 The Dutch destroyed the unfinished fort at Sheerness and sailed toward Gillingham.
-The English defenses proved totally inadequate the Dutch broke through, and carried on up the river.
+The English defences proved totally inadequate the Dutch broke through and carried on up the river.

 The castle we see today is in essentially the same condition it was in during the Dutch raid.
 There is an excellent audio-visual presentation - in both Dutch and English - telling the story of the 1667 raid in vivid detail.
 The location is utterly superb, with wonderful views across the river towards Chatham and the Royal Naval Dockyards.